How to Buy Kitchen Countertops in 2025: Expert Tips for Smart Buyers

 9. Ask for Samples

 When customers require advice on how to buy kitchen countertops, we always recommend them experiment with take-home samples.
 It’s a good idea to place the samples next to your cabinets and walls to see how they read.
 If you’re building cabinets and countertops from scratch, you should test different countertop and cabinet combinations together.
-We also recommend sampling one or two options your dead-set against — for all you know, you might even land up changing your mind.
+You can also use our countertop design visualizer to preview styles and pairings before committing to physical samples.

 Making the Right Choice for Your Home